Remote-Sensing-for-Flux-Upscaling/remote-sensing-flux-upscaling-workshop-2026/README.md

     - Visualize hyperspectral and LiDAR data from acquired by NEON AOP

 #### Reading public ALIVE data
-This tutorial provides an introduction to the Advanced Baseline Imager Live Imaging of Vegetated Ecosystems (ALIVE) workflow, which uses zarr libraries created using Icechunk by earthmover.
+This tutorial provides an introduction to the Advanced Baseline Imager Live Imaging of Vegetated Ecosystems (ALIVE) workflow and the use of zarr libraries created using Icechunk by earthmover, which allows for cloud-optimized geospatial processing.
 ALIVE provides estimates of carbon fluxes in real time using geostationary "weather" satellites, especially GOES-R (the Geostationary Operational Environmental Satellite - R Series).
-To learn more on ALIVE, visit their [GitHub page](https://alive-abi.github.io/alive/index.html).
+To learn more about ALIVE, visit their [GitHub page](https://alive-abi.github.io/alive/index.html).

 ### Topic 2: Interfacing flux Scaling Approaches Across Space and Time
 This tutorial will investigate datasets from the BenchFlux working group (www.benchflux.org) to see how different approaches ranging from direct flux observations to global knowledge-guided models capture NEE fluxes.